divvi-xyz/docs-v1/docs/protocol/frontends.md

 ## Start recording referrals

-A frontend can use their referrer ID to register new protocol users are referrals.
+A frontend can use their referrer ID to register new protocol users as referrals.
 When those users begin transacting with protocols in a way that's eligible for rewards, divvi V0 will periodically distribute those rewards to the frontend.